 Driving Whilst Intoxicated (DWI) Penalties in Australia

-In Queensland there are four alcohol limits that affect the penalty determination.
-These include:
+In Queensland there are four alcohol limits that affect the penalty determination for drink driving offences.
+These are:

 - The no alcohol limit (blood alcohol concentration of 0.00);

 - The general alcohol limit (blood alcohol concentration of 0.05 to 0.09);